m3o/org/runbook/platform.md

 ## Creating a new namespace

-A quick way to create a new namespace
+A quick way to create a new namespace without a customer account

 ```
 micro auth create account --namespace=foobar --secret=secret john